Clafou/growthapp.net/_pressKit/Press Release.md

 Screenshots, icons and other related media are available for download from http://growthapp.net/presskit.zip

 ### About Clafou Apps
-Clafou.com is a Dublin-based app publisher founded by Sébastien Molines, a software developer who coded Atari demos as a teenager and whose work as a former Microsoft developer has reached over a hundred million users.
-Sébastien holds a MSc in Computer Science from Trinity College Dublin and moved from Montpellier, France to Ireland in 1996.
+Clafou.com is a Dublin-based app publisher founded by Sébastien Molines.
+Sébastien holds a MSc in Computer Science from Trinity College Dublin and grew up in France before moving to Ireland in 1996.
+"Growth" is Sébastien's first iOS app and follows the birth in 2010 of his son, who struggled to gain weight as a newborn.
+The paper-based pediatric growth charts used to track his weight were time-consuming, easy to lose, and could only give a very rough estimation of percentiles—problems now resolved by "Growth".

 ### Press Contact
 Sébastien Molines